- Web (JavaScript): Upload

-In modern frontend development, JavaScript and CSS files are typically minified and obfuscated to optimize loading speed and performance.
-However, this minification causes code location information in error stacks to not directly map to the original source code, increasing debugging difficulty.Map Minified Code
+In modern application development, code is typically minified, obfuscated, or compiled to optimize loading speed and performance.
+Whether it’s JavaScript minification on the Web, ProGuard/R8 obfuscation on Android, or compilation optimization on iOS, these processes cause code location information in error stacks to not directly map to the original source code, increasing debugging difficulty.Map Minified Code

 SourceMap records the mapping relationship between minified code and original code, allowing developers to view unminified source code during debuggingPrecise Error Location